anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-05-12-implicits.md

 - `UserDBSql` pretends to use a SQL database as a backend.

 ## Execution
-With that architecture, in order to expose the API, we need to register a handler for the HTTP path of that API withing the web framework using the `serve` method.
+With that architecture, in order to expose the API, we need to register a handler for the HTTP path of that API within the web framework using the `serve` method.

 ```{.scala include="code/implicits/src/main/scala/implicitconversions/Main.scala" snippet="E1_1_Force_Conversion"}
 ```